 2.9.
-Subspecialty Physician Faculty Members

-Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Pathology or possess qualifications judged acceptable to the Review Committee.
+Subspecialty Physician Faculty Members Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Physical Medicine and Rehabilitation or the American Board of Psychiatry and Neurology or possess qualifications judged acceptable to the Review Committee.
 (Core)